SMILE is our integrated therapeutic approach which supports, and helps enable, our foster parents to deliver therapeutic parenting.

 “We've looked at other agencies and they don’t offer even 75% of what Mosaic do.”

-Amy & Fred, foster parents, Ofsted Inspection 2019
+Amy & Fred, Foster Carers, Ofsted Inspection 2019

 Trauma, and particularly trauma which occurs within relationships, is characterised by unpredictability and a lack of control.
 Children who have experienced Adverse Childhood Experiences often operate from a fear-based world view and therefore find it difficult to trust any caregiver.
 High structure through consistent boundaries, held in place by nurturing yet firm parents, is something the child can depend on.
 Over time, the child experiences this structure as dependable and predictable; the opposite of their previous experiences.